-The NDEC opened in March 2016 and the phased rollout of the NDEC's delivery services across the Group's branch network has commenced.
-Aside from this there have been no recent developments other than those summarised in the "Management's Introduction" that occurred during the year.
+The new central distribution and engineering capability opened in March 2016 was implemented across England & Wales in 2016.
+This was extended to Scotland during Q1 2017.
+As part of the continued network optimisation programme 37 under-performing local branches were closed in February 2017.
+Aside from this there have been no recent material developments other than those summarised in the "Management's Introduction" that occurred during the year.